cnncnnzh/topoPhonon/README.md

 ## Basic usage:

-Use one line of code to build tight-binding model:
+Use one line of code to build a tight-binding model:
 `model = read_from_files(path)`
 where the path should contain POSCAR, SPOSCAR and FORCE_CONSTANTS files.